Introduction

 - a mobile app may use a third

 WebflowRSS allows you to generate separate RSS feeds directly from each Webflow CMS collection.
+It creates full-content RSS feeds using a lightweight serverless setup, making it possible to distribute different types of content across newsletters, apps, and podcast platforms.

-How RSS feeds map to CMS collections
+How RSS Feeds Map to CMS Collections

 In Webflow, content is organized into CMS collections.